paulrougieux/cobwood/paper/paper.md

 datasets can be converted to pandas data frame very easily.

 **Output** data is saved in NetCDF format, which serves as Xarray's disk representation.
-While not commonly used in economics, this format is standard in earth systems modeling, making it ideal for integrated modeling systems where economic and biophysical models exchange data.
+While not commonly used in economics, this format is standard in earth systems modelling, making it ideal for integrated modelling systems where economic and biophysical models exchange data.
 The `write_datasets_to_netcdf` method adds a third dimension coordinate called "product" before saving datasets to NetCDF files.
 These files include metadata labels for units, establishing a foundation for reproducible analysis across research